-Mechanical strippers, such as the "Miller Stripper," typically work well.
+Mechanical strippers, such as the "Miller Stripper," typically work fine.
 In the case of carbon-coated fiber, mechanical stripping can be more difficult because the fiber can be more brittle.
-A new stripper is sometimes 'too sharp' and it is very easy to break the fiber instead of stripping it.
+A brandnew stripper is sometimes 'too sharp,' and it is very easy to break the fiber instead of stripping it (with or without carbon).